Variables and Data Types in Java

 Example to understand the types of variables in java

 Data types represent the different values to be stored in the variable.
 In java, there are two types of data types:

 Why char uses 2 byte in java and what is \u0000 ?

-because java uses unicode system rather than ASCII code system. \u0000 is the lowest range of unicode system.
-To get detail about Unicode see below.
+It is because java uses Unicode system than ASCII code system.
+The \u0000 is the lowest range of Unicode system.
+To get detail explanation about Unicode visit next page.